SixStringsCoder/Shelfio/docs/proposal.md

 - form submission using Django built-ins
 - image uploads using Django helper functions and Media storage
 - jQuery to provide modal windows for Collectibles
-- jQuery to allow for Hide/Show for collectible UI
+- jQuery to allow for Edit/Add/View buttons in collectible UI
 - Bootstrap to help with form presentation and overall website base appearance.